fruityrooty/barmaid/README.md

   * One render of the label.
   * One mask of the used area.
 3. Compressed binary container
-  * The container encodes the serialised label information.
+  * The container encodes the serialised label (1.0 / 0.0)ormation.

 Manipulating the extracted container (WIP)
 -